Affiliate links on Android Authority may earn us a commission. Learn more.

 Ever since the launch of Google Cardboard back in 2014, virtual reality has slowly been making its way to the masses.
 Not only are more and more manufacturers producing higher-end headsets such as the Samsung Gear VR and the Oculus Rift, there are also a slew of super affordable options available for those who are looking to try VR for the first time.
 Perhaps most interestingly, Google has published a set of easy-to-follow instructions online that will help you build your own DIY Google Cardboard headset for a very small price.

 Today we’re going to walk you through that process, and show you exactly how to build your very own Cardboard headset.

 Here’s what you’ll need

 - A piece of cardboard at least 22” (55.88cm) by 8.75” (22.23cm)

 - Two 2” (5.08cm) strips of 3/4” (1.91cm) wide Velcro

 - Rubber band

 Additionally, the only tools you will need for this project are an X-ACTO knife, a straight edge, Scotch tape, some spray adhesive or contact cement, and you may also find that some super glue will come in handy.

-Begin by downloading the manufacturers kit from Google by following this link (.zip).
+Begin by downloading the manufacturers kit from Google.
 Once you extract the .zip file, open the scissor-cut template and proceed to print the three pages.

 Use a straight edge to trim away any excess paper from the templates, and use tape or glue to connect the three pieces of the main body template together.
 Align the corresponding numbers over one another with the light numbers on top.
 In all, there will be three templates – the body, the lens holder and the lens divider.